-For example, as soon as Bruce has established an interactive connection I coach him to ask Jesus for guidance with respect to His agenda for the session (14:29 & following).
-At points in the session where we're not sure what to do, I coach Bruce to focus on Jesus and ask Him for guidance (25:15 & following, 47:59 & following); at points where Bruce raises a specific question, such as "Why does my daughter have to go through this suffering?"
-I coach him to focus on Jesus and present the question directly to Jesus.
-And at points where Bruce encounters unfinished processing tasks, I coach him to focus on Jesus and engage directly with Jesus regarding the memory content that needs to be processed (28:53 & following, 34:27 & following, 37:13 & following).
+For example, as soon as Bruce has established an interactive connection I coach him to ask Jesus for guidance with respect to His agenda for the session.
+At points in the session where we're not sure what to do, I coach Bruce to focus on Jesus and ask Him for guidance.
+At points where Bruce raises a specific question, I coach him to focus on Jesus and present the question directly to Jesus.
+And at points where Bruce encounters unfinished processing tasks, I coach him to focus on Jesus and engage directly with Jesus regarding the memory content that needs to be processed.
 And at each of these points, the Lord provides the guidance and/or help we need, and the session keeps moving smoothly forward without any perception of being "stuck."